almsam/ART/README.md

   - Send files, images, and react to messages using emojis.
 - **Notification System**
   - Implement push notifications for new messages and activities.

+### User Accounts
+- **Profile Management**
+  - Register new users with HTML client-side validation and database constraints.
+  - Update user profile, including avatar, username, email, and password.
+  - Manage public and private information, including two-factor authentication.
+  - View and manage all orders for admin users.

+### Admin Portal
+- **Server and User Management**
+  - Manage server settings, roles, permissions, and invites.
+  - Mute, ban, and manage users within servers.
+  - Delete messages and manage server content.
+  - Add photos to products and servers using AJAX.